TABLE OF CONTENT

 The rendering process for 3D logo animations operates through a well-organized pipeline, combining several key approaches.
 Here are the three primary rendering methods commonly used:

-Ray Tracing High-end brand videos High computational demand
+High-end brand videos High computational demand

-Path Tracing Photorealistic materials Computationally intensive
+Photorealistic materials Computationally intensive rendering

-Real-time Rendering Interactive presentations Low processing delay
+Interactive presentations Low processing delay required

 To ensure surfaces look realistic while staying true to the brand's identity, material shaders and texture maps are used.
 These often adhere to Physically Based Rendering (PBR) standards, which help maintain consistency and quality.